Zhuge Liang's Southern Campaign: Aftermath

-Since many among the foreigners didn't want to be under them or enrich these great clans, the local prefect puts forward the policy to offer them gold and silks and encourage trading to persuade those people to develop themselves as family divisions with many among them securing important hereditary positions.
+Since many among the foreigners didn't want to serve under them or enrich these great clans.
+The local prefects puts forward the policy to commerce with them gold and silk.
+Also, encourage trading to persuade those people to develop themselves as family division with many among them securing important hereditary positions.
 This policy motivates the tribal people to gather rare resources and progressively brought them under the control of the Han government until they became Han subjects.

-After his campaign, Zhuge Liang recruited many talented people among the foreign leaders such as Cuan Xi (爨習) of Jianning Commandary, Meng Yan (孟琰) of Zhuti Commandary and Meng Huo became his subordinates.
-Cuan Xi highest office was General Who Leads The Army; Meng Yan became General Who Maintains Han while Meng Huo became a Minister to the Imperial Secretary.
+After his campaign, Zhuge Liang recruited many talented individuals among the foreign leaders such as Cuan Xi (爨習) of Jianning Commandery, Meng Yan (孟琰) of Zhuti Commandery and Meng Huo who became his subordinates.
+Cuan Xi’s highest office was General Who Commands The Army (領軍將軍), Meng Yan was General Who Supports the Han (輔漢將軍) while Meng Huo was Assistant to the Imperial Counsellor (御史中丞).

-Many resources were taken from Nanzhong such as gold, silver, cinnabar and lacquer while plow oxen and war horses were used to support the army and the State moreover the commanders often recruited among the local people.
+Many resources were taken from Nanzhong such as gold, silver, cinnabar and lacquer while plow oxen and war horses were used to support the army and the State.
+Moreover, the commanders often recruited soldiers among the local people.

 The people in Nanzhong never rebelled against Shu rule again for as long as Zhuge Liang was still alive.
 Historical books show that there were occasional revolts in this area.
 However, the rebellion in the region was quelled at the local government level appointed by Zhuge Liang, unlike before.
 In addition, Zhuge Liang's expedition was generally successful, given the record that local influential people who were cooperative with Shu Han stabilized the area and provided Shu Han with abundant supplies and manpower.

 In Romance of the Three Kingdoms

 Although historical records mentioned that Zhuge Liang captured and released Meng Huo a total of seven times throughout the campaign, no details were provided.
 The 14th-century historical novel Romance of the Three Kingdoms, which romanticises the events before and during the Three Kingdoms period, spends a total of about four-and-a-half chapters (87 to 91) fleshing out the details of each of the seven battles.
 It includes numerous fictional characters associated with Meng Huo, such as Lady Zhurong (Meng Huo's wife), Meng You (Meng Huo's brother) and other Nanman chieftains such as King Mulu and King Duosi.
-Apart from this, in the novel, the Shu generals Zhao Yun, Wei Yan and Ma Dai actively participate in the campaign, even though historically there is no mention about their involvement.
+Apart from this, in the novel, the Shu generals Zhao Yun, Wei Yan and Ma Dai actively participate in the campaign, even though historically there is no mention of their involvement.